 - Try some breathing or relaxation exercises as they can help to calm the mind.

 - It can be harder to fall asleep with light from the screens of electronic devices such as phones and laptops.
 Disconnecting from these things in the bedroom as they can keep the brain alert.

-- If you go to bed and after approximately twenty minutes, cannot fall asleep, try getting up and going to another room.
+- If you go to bed and can’t fall asleep after approximately twenty minutes, try getting up and going to another room.
 Find a relaxing activity such as reading or listening to music quietly.
-Relaxing activities should be done in another room as lying in bed awake can cause an unhealthy link between wakefulness and your sleep environment.
+Relaxing activities should be done in another room as lying on your mattress awake can cause an unhealthy link between wakefulness and your sleep environment.
 The bedroom should conjure sleepy feelings and thoughts only.

 - Even if you have a difficult time falling asleep, try to wake up at the same time each day, even on weekends.
 Sticking to a schedule will help your body’s clock to eventually adjust and make it easier to fall asleep at night.